-Spring bulbs brighten the landscape with their cheerful blooms.
+Spring flower bulbs brighten the landscape with their cheerful blooms.
 But don’t just plant them in your garden beds, plant them elsewhere.
-Tuck them in clusters in other spots around the yard, so you’ll have plenty of flowers to enjoy outdoors, and extras to cut for vases.
+Tuck them in clusters in other spots around the yard, so you’ll have plenty of flowers to enjoy outdoors and extras to cut for vases.

-Before you plant, use a hoe or trowel to loosen your soil, so it drains easily.
-Use a garden rake to remove weeds, rocks and sticks, and then add some organic matter, such as peat moss or compost.
+Before you plant, use a hoe or trowel to loosen your soil so it drains easily.
+Use a garden rake to remove weeds, rocks and sticks, then add some organic matter, such as peat moss or compost.

 6 Ways to Grow More Spring Bulbs:

 - Plant bulbs lasagna-style.
 Choose early-, mid- and late-spring varieties that need to be planted at different depths; read labels for this information.
 Plant the biggest, latest-flowering bulbs first, and cover them with soil.
 Plant another one or two layers, ending with the smallest, earliest-flowering bulbs.
 Don’t exceed three layers.